sadra/Pop-Up-UIView/README.md

 ```

 ## More
-- you must know, whenever you call `openPopUpView()` it detect popUp situation (like it is open or closed), so you needent to delcare and handle it, it's automated
+- you must know, whenever you call `openPopUpView()` it detect popUp situation (like it is open or closed), so you dont need to delcare and handle it, it's automated
 - you can add everything in your opUpView and use it in controller, like a UIButton I used in this example